 - Don’t forget… your camera, and preferably a good zoom lens (300mm or more).
 In autumn when the bear-watching is from hides a tripod is useful, but in spring a monopod or bean bag is better.
 And pack seasickness pills if you’re prone to it as the float plane journey can be tough going in bad weather.

 - Useful to know… the lodge has plenty of wet weather gear so don’t worry about packing your own – I just took a warm base layer (leggings and a fleece) and some jeans and a jumper for the evenings.

 Guests at the Great Bear Lodge normally stay for three nights.
-A sample price is CAD $1860–$3380 per person based on double occupancy, with the prices varying by season.
-The price includes seaplane transfers and all your food and drink, activities and gear while at the lodge.
+A sample price is CAD $2075–$3750 per person based on double occupancy, with the prices varying by season.
+The price includes seaplane transfers and all your food and drink, as well as activities and gear while at the lodge.